tylerowen/Admin-Resume/README.md

 ### Objective

 Detail-oriented and customer-focused professional with extensive experience in client relations, communication, and organizational support.
-Seeking a receptionist position to leverage my communication, organizational, and multitasking skills in a fast-paced office environment.
+Seeking an administrative assistant position to leverage my communication, organizational, and multitasking skills in a fast-paced office environment.

 ### Education